edgetrader/housing-prices/README.md

-# Housing price prediction using Machine Learning and Deep Learning
+# Housing price prediction using Machine Learning and Deep Learning Models

 ## Summary
 Making a prediction on the Kaggle's Housing Price dataset using Machine Learning and Deep Learning approaches.
 Details in the notebooks shared in the repository.